What is dry RV camping or what is dry camping?

 To help with powering things up, do consider outfitting your RV with propane gas as such can be useful for powering the fridge, cooking, showering and so on.

-Another option for power at your disposal is to install a solar system on your RV so that you can tap into the summer sun and charge your batteries.
+Another option for power at your disposal is to install solar systems on your RV so that you can tap into the summer sun and charge your batteries.

 Of course, the more power you have at your disposal in your motorhome, the more enjoyable the camping trip will be.
 Also, the longer you can stay outside.

-Do a physical on the RV for dry camping
+Do a physical check on the RV for dry camping

 It will also determine how much stuff you are going to carry.
-For example, if it is just a small regular sized van, you can only carry so much stuff as to last you just a few days.
+If it is just a small regular sized van, you can only carry so much stuff as to last you just a few days.
 On the bright side though, you can virtually camp anywhere as the size of your RV does not limit you at all.

 At the same time, if you are using a 40-foot RV, well, it is huge!
 You can fit just about anything including a camping toilet, a lot of food, a lot of water, camping generator and any other stuff that you need to bring with you.